Mahmadabid/invader-with-imx/README.md

 - Ship can move in all directions.
 - It shoots 3 bullets.
 - Aliens Firing is faster
+- On winning 2.5 IPX is awarded.
+- Debris starts coming.

+**Level 4**
+- Aliens are same in number as Level 3.
+- Time is 20sec.
+- Ship can move in all directions.
+- It shoots 3 bullets.
+- Aliens Firing is faster
 - On winning 3 IPX is awarded.
-- Debris starts coming.
+- Debris appears more frequently.
+- Ship fires faster.
+- Ship moves faster.
+- Ship can move through right border to left border and vice versa (no horizontal barrier for ship).

 #### Powerups
-There are three powerups in this game.
-Extra Health, Extra Time and Faster Firing.
+There are five powerups in this game.
+Extra Health, Extra Time, Teleport, Slower Enemy Firing and Faster Firing.
 These can be bought in market.
 - Extra Health gives 1 extra health.
 - Extra Time gives 5 extra seconds.
 - Faster Firing speed up Players Firing by 100 milliseconds or 0.1 seconds
 - Slower Enemy Firing slows down Enemy Firing.
+- Teleport allows you to teleport at Starting Position.

 ## Pages